-Case: Datril - Pioneering the Acetaminophen Market

-Key discussion question:
+Case: Datril - Pioneering the Acetaminophen Market Key discussion question:

 - What strategy would you recommend for Datril?
 Analysis questions:

 - What is Datril's positioning strategy?
 Is this strategy viable?
 Why? - How would Datril's strategy affect the market and what reactions should be expected from competitors?

-Datril: Propose a strategy to launch Datril.
+Assignments Datril: Propose a strategy to launch Datril.
 Your solution may or may not be consistent with Datril's proposed solution.
-If your solution is different from the one proposed by Datril managers, your analysis should discuss the advantages of your
+If your solution is different from the one proposed by Datril managers, your analysis should directly discuss the advantages of your solution.
 Note: No outside case-related resources should be used for case analysis; you must rely only on the information provided in the case.
-Submit week 8 day before class by 1PM.
+Submission deadline Tuesday, Aug.
+26th 2014